 “To start the painting, I first studied my reference photos and chose the one that most inspired me.
 Instead of painting a dark, moody feeling, I wanted to add colors to give a life to the overall picture plane.
 I drew with a pencil, paying more attention to the patterns of the disk.
 I masked the highlights and washed the entire paper with light gray.
 Then I started to layer colors to bring out the elements of the painting.”

 Additional Watercolor Still Life Paintings by Soon Y. Warren

-Save years of struggle and frustration by discovering techniques revealed by some of the world’s top artists in just three days at Watercolor Live, the world’s largest online art training event, January 28-30, 2021, with Beginner’s Day on January 26.
+Save years of struggle and frustration by discovering techniques revealed by the world’s top watercolor artists in just three days at Watercolor Live, the world’s largest online art training event January 26-28, 2023 with Beginner’s Day on January 25.